jiseong-choi/oxinion-finance/README.md

 ## Features

-✅ Display amount of dividend depending on the shares - If you log in, you can keep tracking your own portfolio.
+✅ A calculator, Display amount of dividend depending on the shares - If you log in, you can keep tracking your own portfolio.

-✅ A dividend Calendar
+✅ A monthly calendar

-✅ Set the goal
+✅ Set the goal with the list of screeners

 ## Tech Stack